Skip to main content

 5.8 Matters to be Considered

-The decision of the Board will be made on the basis of the proper planning and sustainable development of the area and on the likely effects of the development on the environment.
-In reaching its decision, the Board will have regard to the following:-
+The decision of the Commission will be made on the basis of the proper planning and sustainable development of the area and on the likely effects of the development on the environment.
+In reaching its decision, the Commission will have regard to the following:-

 • The application,